prats2410/Sector-Rotation-in-Times-of-Crisis/README.md

 # A Sector Rotation Strategy That Beats the Market Handily, Especially During Crises

-This is the github repository contains the codes that have been used for the research paper: A Sector Rotation Strategy That Beats the Market Handily, Especially During Crises.
+This is the github repository that contains the codes that have been used for the research paper: A Sector Rotation Strategy That Beats the Market Handily, Especially During Crises.
 It also contains the final results of these codes.
 The codes have been completely scripted in python.